 Reg 4017 form for trailers that fall under the PTI (permanent trailer) program

 The VIN verification process is mostly used for bringing in vehicles that are not in the DMV database into the DMV system, however, it is also used for other reasons by the DMV and other entities.
 Below I will list a few of those scenarios:

-Some individuals or companies may have multiple vehicles to get a vehicle verification on.
-For this scenario, by far, the #1 solution is to have a mobile VIN verifier come to your location and get all your VIN verification done.
+Some individuals or companies, such as dealerships or rental car fleets, may have multiple vehicles that need verification.
+For this scenario, by far, the #1 solution is to have a mobile VIN verifier come to your location and get all your VIN verifications done.
+There are super volume discounts for auto dealerships when there are multiple units at one location.
+One of our asap vehicle verifiers will get it done for you!
 Call us to make an appointment: 951-394-7012

-The costs associated with getting a VIN verification depend on whether you want a mobile VIN verification or if you are willing to drive to the respective businesses to get it done.
+The costs depend on whether you want a mobile VIN verification or if you are willing to drive to the respective businesses to get it done.
 Below are the costs associated with each of the aforementioned places:

 Quick VIN Verification – mobile, licensed vehicle verifiers come to you: between $100 – $197 in the service area.
 Or if you decide to visit our local office it will be $50.